fdesjardins/yamaha-ui/readme.md

-# Yamaha Web Interface
+# YamahaUI

-Control your Yamaha AV receiver from your browser.
+Control your Yamaha AV receiver from your PC.

 # Install